Kotlin/dataframe/docs/StardustDocs/topics/DataColumn.md

 * `hasNulls: Boolean` - flag indicating whether column contains `null` values

 ### Column kinds
-Every `DataColumn` can be one of three kinds:
+`DataColumn` instances can be one of three subtypes: `ValueColumn`, `ColumnGroup` or `FrameColumn`

 #### ValueColumn

-`ValueColumn` represents a sequence of values.
+Represents a sequence of values.

 It can store values of primitive (integers, strings, decimals etc.) or object types.
 Currently, it uses [`List`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/-list/) as underlying data storage.

 #### ColumnGroup

-`ColumnGroup` is a container for nested columns and is used to create column hierarchy.
+Container for nested columns and is used to create column hierarchy.

 #### FrameColumn

-`FrameColumn` is a special case of [`ValueColumn`](#valuecolumn) that stores other [`DataFrames`](DataFrame.md) as elements. `DataFrames` in `FrameColumn` may have different schemas.
+Special case of [`ValueColumn`](#valuecolumn) that stores other [`DataFrames`](DataFrame.md) as elements.

+`DataFrames` stored in `FrameColumn` may have different schemas.

 `FrameColumn` may appear after [reading](read.md) from JSON or other hierarchical data structures, or after grouping operations such as [groupBy](groupBy.md) or [pivot](pivot.md).